 Call for Proposals

-The Humanities Institute at Stony Brook invites proposals from CAS humanities faculty to suggest a speaker for the Fall lecture series, “Pressing Matters”.
+The Humanities Institute at Stony Brook invites proposals from CAS humanities faculty within Stony Brook University to suggest a speaker for the “Pressing Matters” lecture series.
 The series seeks to address issues that have acquired wide public visibility in the current moment from a scholarly, artistic, literary, activist, or critical perspective.
-Topics might include the pandemic, confinement, BLM, protests, new-nationalisms, global realignment, environmental emergencies, vulnerable groups.
+Topics might include the social and cultural contexts of the pandemic, confinement, BLM, protests, new-nationalisms, global realignment, environmental emergencies, vulnerable and under-represented groups.

 The speaker’s visit would be arranged preferably during the scheduled class time for the course(s).
 The students in your class will have selected readings or other related materials that they would commit to studying in advance of the lecture or presentation.

-A short introduction by the instructor teaching the class or by a student in the class followed by an interview conducted by one to three students.
+This series aims to promote conversation between guests and SBU students.
+The event should consist of a short introduction by either the instructor teaching the class or by a student in the class followed by an interview conducted by a group of students.
 We will circulate materials by the speaker (paper, creative works, recording) before the event, but the speaker may also give a short (10-15 minutes) presentation.
 The event will end with an open Q&A period.

-Note: Faculty (part-time and full-time) teaching undergraduate or graduate courses in Spring 2021 are eligible to apply.
-Proposals may be submitted by individuals or two faculty teaching related courses.
-HISB will make all arrangements and pay an honorarium to the speakers.
-Up to four (4) proposals will be selected.
+Note: Faculty (part-time and full-time) teaching undergraduate or graduate courses in Fall 2021 or Spring 2022 are eligible to apply.
+Proposals may be submitted by individuals or by a group of faculty teaching related courses.
+HISB will make all arrangements and pay an honorarium to the speakers, craft promotional materials, and disseminate news of the event.
+Up to six (6) proposals will be selected, three for each semester.

 Please provide the following in your proposal: